Flavor of India

 Desai’s writing style is pure and passionate.
 Her stories are straight from the heart.
 They contain the flavor of the soil, and acquaint readers with Indian culture and traditions.
 I think readers from most age groups will enjoy this novel.
 It is beautifully written, intricately woven, and replete with creativity.
 Anita Desai has given us a literary gem.
 She truly deserved the Guardian Children’s Fiction Prize, which she received in 1983.
 Kudos to her!

-Tanmaya Murthy is a University freshman and vivacious teenager who lives in New Delhi, India.
-She lives with her parents and her younger brother who have always encouraged her to write.
-Her interests include reading novels based on thrillers and mysteries, theatre and dramatics, learning guitar and is into creative writing with a zeal for poetry and editing.
-Currently, she is volunteering as the Poetry Editor of Amazing-Kids!
-Online Magazine.
-Also, she is fond of creative collaborations and looks forward to work and interact with budding writers and poets across the globe.
+Tanmaya Murthy is 19 and lives in New Delhi, India.
+She lives with her parents and younger brother who have always encouraged her to write.
+Her interests include reading thriller and mystery novels, theatre and dramatics, learning guitar, and creative writing.
+She has a zeal for poetry and editing.
+She is fond of creative collaborations and looks forward to working and interacting with budding writers and poets across the globe.